-Prior to issuance of any grading permit or building permit SP-17 for any component of the project, the applicant shall incorporate into the project glass surfaces that are non-mirrored or include non-reflective films, coatings, and shading devices to reduce glare.
+project glass surfaces that are non-mirrored or include non-reflective films, coatings, and shading devices to reduce glare.
 The architectural detail regarding glass shall be reviewed and approved by the City during the design review process.
 [MMRP AES-1b]

-Prior to issuance of any grading permit or building permit SP-18 for any component of the project, the project applicant shall demonstrate that trash enclosures shall be adequately sized to contain solid waste, recycling, and composting containers; sufficiently screened; well designed with architectural details; and treated with the same materials and/or colors as the main building.
+SP-18 Prior to issuance of any grading permit or building permit for any component of the project, the project applicant shall demonstrate that trash enclosures shall be adequately sized to contain solid waste, recycling, and composting containers; sufficiently screened; well designed with architectural details; and treated with the same materials and/or colors as the main building.
 [Also see SP-36 regarding trash enclosures in the Grading, Flooding, and Drainage section.]